 Utopia Proxy: What It Is, How It Works & Is It Safe

 In the sprawling, monitored digital hallways of schools and workplaces, a silent arms race is underway.
 On one side, network administrators deploy sophisticated filters like GoGuardian to block distractions and maintain order.
-On the other, students and employees seek a digital utopia—an internet without restrictions.
+On the other hand, students and employees seek a digital utopia—an internet without restrictions.
 The weapon of choice for many in this battle is the Utopia Proxy, a tool that promises freedom but comes with a complex web of risks and ethical dilemmas.

 At its core, a Utopia proxy is a web service that acts as a digital middleman.
 It works through a simple yet effective process: